+WP

+WF 0.0

+ТС

+Р

+NP

 Course Failure (F)

-An F grade counts towards the CGPA of students enrolled in the Diploma, Associate and Bachelor degrees.
+An F grade counts towards the CGPA of students enrolled in the Associate, Bachelor and Master degrees.
 The course must be repeated to successfully achieve the course objectives.
-For Associate and Bachelor degree students, poor courses, D grades, must be repeated when the course is a core course.
+For Associate and Bachelor degree students, D grades, must be repeated when the course is a core course.
+For MBA students, C grades, must be repeated.
 If a course is repeated, each attempt counts towards the rate of academic progress.